Spiderpig86/blog/src/pages/posts/5-28-2018-midnight-coding/index.md

 path: "/midnight-coding"
 date: "2018-05-28T00:31:33.962Z"
 title: "The Unofficial Official First Post"
+excerpt: "This is just a test"
+tags: ['programming', 'misc']
 ---

 This seems like a pretty cool post, of course written haphazardly in the middle of the night.